How Long Does a Roof Last in Florida?

 Asphalt Shingles – 15 to 30 Years

-Today’s asphalt shingles are built to withstand harsh environments, including the Gulf Coast.
+Today’s asphalt shingles are built to withstand harsh environments.
 Asphalt shingles consist of multiple reinforced layers of asphalt, fiberglass or felt paper and ceramic granules.
 This combination of materials holds up well in high-humidity climates.
 Shingles can withstand wind speeds of up to 150 mph, making them ideal in hurricane zones.

 Wood Shingles – 10 to 40 Years